You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 • Slack offers four plans—Free, Pro, Business+, and Enterprise Grid—each catering to different team sizes and needs.

-• If your team needs unlimited message history, group video calls, advanced security, and guaranteed uptime, a paid Slack plan is worth considering.
+• If your team needs unlimited days of message history, group video calls, advanced security, and guaranteed uptime, paid Slack plans is worth considering.

 • Negotiation isn’t just about discounts.
 Secure additional perks like extended trials, flexible payment terms, or bundled services to maximize value.